The 7 Areas of Child Development

 Children at Beechdale Nursery will learn by playing and exploring, being active and through creative and critical thinking which takes place both indoors and outside.

-All aspects of children’s growth and development are woven together but they can be separated into 7 different educational programmes.
-These areas are consistent with the Early Learning Goals within the Early Years Foundation Stage for 0 to 5 year olds.
-The 7 areas are split into 3 prime areas (these are the areas the children should mostly develop first) and 4 specific areas (these will develop as the child grows).
-Below you can see a breakdown of each area of learning and development.
+All aspects of children’s growth and development are woven together, but they can be separated into 7 different educational programmes.
+These areas are consistent with the Early Learning Goals within the Early Years Foundation Stage for 0 to 5-year-olds.

 1. Communication and Language: Involves giving children opportunities to experience a rich language environment; to develop their confidence and skills in expressing themselves; and to speak and listen in a range of situations.

-2. Physical development: Involves providing opportunities for young children to be active and interactive; and to develop their co-ordination, control and movement.
-Children must also be helped to understand the importance of physical activity, and to make healthy choices in relation to food.
+2. Physical development: Involves providing opportunities for young children to be active and interactive, and to develop their co-ordination, control and movement.
+Children are also helped to understand the importance of physical activity, and to make healthy choices in relation to food.

 4. Literacy: Involves encouraging children to link sounds and letters and to begin to read and write.
-Children must be given access to a wide range of reading materials (books, poems and other written materials) to ignite their interests
+Children are given access to a wide range of reading materials to ignite their interests.

 5. Mathematics: Involves providing children with opportunities to develop and improve their social skills in counting, understanding and using numbers, calculating simple addition and subtraction problems; and to describe shapes, spaces and measures.